Sheep are popular on lifestyle farms because they are small and relatively easy to handle and the barriers to entry are small.

 Colostrum is the biggest preventative measure.
 Lambs should ideally receive colostrum from their mother.
 Alternatively, freeze-dried colostrum powder can be used.

-Reproduced with permission thanks to Franklin Vets, Papakura
+Parts of this are reproduced with permission thanks to Franklin Vets, Papakura